 Rolla E. Dyer Lecture

-Established in 1950 in honor of former NIH director Dr. Rolla E. Dyer, a noted authority on infectious diseases.
-The lectureship, part of the Wednesday Afternoon Lecture Series, features internationally renowned researchers who have contributed substantially to medical as well as biological knowledge of infectious diseases.
+Established in 1950 in honor of former NIH Director Rolla E. Dyer, M.D., a noted authority on infectious diseases, this lectureship, now part of the Wednesday Afternoon Lecture Series, features internationally renowned researchers who have contributed substantially to medical as well as biological knowledge of infectious diseases.
+The Dyer Lecture is the oldest continuous lecture series at the NIH.

 Research in the Ghedin Lab meets at the interface of microbiology, genomics, and systems biology.
 Projects touch on the extent of intra- and inter-host microparasite (viruses and bacteria) diversity within the context of transmission and virulence, and parse the relationship between microbial ecology in the respiratory tract and disease progression.